Locating cable faults

 Some fault location techniques are:

-- Optical time domain reflectometers.
-These are basically optical radars that send a pulse up the line, and analyse the echo.
-They excel in examining long links, up to 100 Km or more.
-They were developed as long range instruments, and often not so useful on short links, due to dead zone effects.
-Really useful attributes are it’s ability to tell you that there is an problem, and to give a good idea of it’s approximate location.
-When you get to the fault area, they may not give sufficient detail to actually locate the fault.
+- An OTDR (optical time domain reflectometer) is basically an optical radar that send a pulse up the line, and analyses the echo.
+An OTDR is good at examining long links, up to 100 Km or more.
+This instrument is really useful to tell you that there is an problem, and to give a good idea of it’s approximate location.
+However, When you get to the fault area, it may not give sufficient detail to actually locate the fault.
+Developed as long range instruments, they are often not so useful on short links, due to dead zone effects.

-- A visible fault locator can be used to find problems, particularly when working over lengths of a few Km.
+- A visible fault locator can be used to find problems and check continuity over lengths of only a few Km.
+It can also be used along with an OTDR to find a fault with greater accuracy.

 - A clip-on identifier is not strictly a fault locator, but is included here because it is often used during fault location to avoid disturbing working systems.
 It can be used to help actively find a fault, since it can show presence / absence of traffic or a test tone at a point, however this requires access to patch leads, or joint re-entry.